Last updated November 22, 2020.

 This pickup, fitted in the Model 520-SV guitar, is not the same as the pickup below, as the poles are larger and are screwed in from above.
 The black infill on this pickup versus the white infill on the first pickup is merely a cosmetic difference (photo copyright Jim L)

 Two pickups installed in a Standel 420-S archtop guitar.
-These pickups have individually adjustable centre-poles and are individual pin-magnets fitted with threaded metal oversleeves, inserted through the underside of the pickup (photo copyright richard metro1).
+These pickups have individually adjustable centre-poles and are individual pin-magnets fitted with threaded metal oversleeves, inserted through the underside of the pickup This pickup has just two height adjustment screws (photo copyright richard metro1).

 A Koontz Blonde archtop with Florentine cutaway, fitted with a Model 1100 Adjustable Rhythm Chief pickup and pickguard-mounted V and T controls with white conical DeArmond knobs.